turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 - How are those two things the same?
 - How are they different?

-### Partner Practice

-With your pair, create an `objects_classes_and_instances` directory, then touch a `person.rb` file and a `runner.rb` file.
-Define a Person class in it and create instances of that class in your runner file.

 ## Attributes in Ruby Classes

 Above we created a Fridge class and then also created specific instances of the fridge class that we held in the variables `fridge_1` and `fridge_2`.
 Generally the objects we create will come from the same template, but each will be a unique object.